 The module can achieve a line-of-sight range of up to 1,600m (1.0 mile).
-The final range may be less depending on the regulatory requirements in the country of operation and the antenna implementation.
+The final range may be less depending on the regulatory requirements for the channel of operation as well as antenna implementation.

 The module's UART interface is used for module configuration and data transfer.
 8 GPIOs can be used for analog and digital functions and are controlled through the UART.
 Housed in a compact reflow-compatible SMD package, the transceiver requires no external RF components except an antenna, which greatly simplifies integration and lowers assembly costs.